 We strive to develop this technique without compromising the pile penetration speed and the soil bearing capacity, which is essential for a stable offshore wind turbine operation.

 In this project a solid “proof of concept” of the proposed installation method will be delivered.
-We will experimentally test the novel pile installation technique based on simultaneous application of vibrators acting in vertical and torsional directions.
+We will experimentally test the novel pile installation technique based on simultaneous application of vibrators acting in several directions.
 Furthermore we will analyse the data of the experiments and use the data for validation of several numerical models.
 In this way the project will show that the pile penetration speed and the soil bearing capacity stay uncompromised.
 In addition, we will produce models that are able to predict the effects of this new GDP technique including noise emission and soil stability.